Diffeomorphisms preserving Morse-Bott functions: Ehresmann connections

-\end{lemma} Using a partition of unity technique one easily deduces from Lemma~\ref{lm:Ehresmann_conn_convex} that every smooth fibre bundle $p:\Eman\to\CCman$ always admits an Ehresmann connection.
+Moreover, let $\mathcal{L}$ be a distribution on $\aSet$ such that $\HBundle{\conn_0}, \HBundle{\conn_1} \subset \mathcal{L}$.
+In other words, for each $(x,v)\in \aSet$, the kernels of the linear projections $\conn^0_{(x,v)}$ and $\conn^1_{(x,v)}$ are contained in the corresponding plane $\mathcal{L}_{(x,v)} \subset T_{(x,v)} \aSet$.
+Then by~\ref{lm:lin_retr:b} of Lemma~\ref{lm:linear_retr} the kernel of $\conn^t_{(x,v)}$ is contained in the convex hull of kernels of $\conn^0_{(x,v)}$ and $\conn^1_{(x,v)}$, and therefore it must also be contained in $\mathcal{L}_{(x,v)}$.
+Thus $\conn^t \in \Gamma_{\aSet}(\mathcal{L})$ for all $t\in[0,1]$ and so $\Gamma_{\aSet}(\mathcal{L})$ is convex. \end{proof} Using a partition of unity technique one easily deduces from Lemma~\ref{lm:Ehresmann_conn_convex} that every smooth fibre bundle $p:\Eman\to\CCman$ always admits an Ehresmann connection.
 However, as it is mentioned in~\cite{Hoyo:IndagMath:2016} the subspace of \myemph{complete} Ehresmann connections is not necessarily convex.
 Hence gluing complete Ehresmann connections defined in local charts gives an Ehresmann connection which is not necessarily complete.
 Nevertheless, it is shown in~\cite{Hoyo:IndagMath:2016} that every smooth fibre bundle admits a complete Ehresmann connection.
 For our purposes it is enough to use only local Ehresmann connections being complete with respect to some pair $(\bSet,\alpha)$, see the last paragraph of the proof of Theorem~\ref{th:loc_triv_fibr}, and we will not use the result of \cite{Hoyo:IndagMath:2016}.

 \begin{lemma}[Homotopy lifting property] {\rm cf. \cite[Exercise 13(i)]{GreubHalperinVanstone:I:1972}}.
-Let $\conn:T\aSet \to \VU$ be a local Ehresmann connection complete with respect to an open set $\Vman \subset \aSet$ and an open cover $\alpha=\{\Aman_i\}_{i\in\Lambda}$ of $\CCman$.
+Let $\conn:T\aSet \to \VU$ be a local Ehresmann connection complete with respect to an open set $\Zman \subset \aSet$ and an open cover $\alpha=\{\Aman_i\}_{i\in\Lambda}$ of $\CCman$.
 Let also $\Wman$ be a smooth manifold and $\aHmt: \Wman\times [0,1]\to \CCman$ be a smooth homotopy.
 Suppose there exists a smooth map $\bHmt_0:\Wman\times 0 \to \bSet$ such that $p \circ \bHmt_0 = \aHmt_0$.
 Then there exists an open neighborhood $\Gman$ of $\Wman\times 0$ in $\Wman\times [0,1]$ and a unique smooth map $\bHmt: \Gman \to \aSet$ having the following properties: \begin{enumerate}[label={\rm(\alph*)}] \item $\bHmt(w,0) = \bHmt_0(w)$ for all $w\in\Gman$; \item $p\circ \bHmt = \aHmt|_{\Gman}$; \item if $w\times[0,\eps] \subset \Gman$ for some $w\in\Gman$ and $\eps>0$, then the path $\bHmt_{w}: [0,\eps]\to \Eman$ defined by $\bHmt_{w}(t) = \bHmt(w,t)$ is $\conn$-horizontal. \end{enumerate} In particular, we have the following commutative diagram:

 If $\conn$ is a complete Ehresmann connection then one can take $\Gman = \Wman\times[0,1]$. \end{lemma} \begin{proof} Conditions~\ref{enum:lm:local_homotopy_ext:H0_id}-\ref{enum:lm:local_homotopy_ext:hor} uniquely determine the map $\bHmt$.
 Indeed, let $z=(x,v)\in\Wman$ and $\gamma_{z}:[0,1]\to\CCman$ be given by $\gamma_z(t) = \aHmt(z,t)$.
 Let $I_z \subset [0,1]$ be a maximal subinterval such that $\gamma_{z}(I_z)$ is contained in some element $\Aman_i$ of $\alpha$ and on which a unique horizontal lift $\lift{\gamma}{z}:I_z \to \aSet$ of $\gamma$ is defined.
 Put $\Gman' = \mathop{\cup}\limits_{z\in\Wman} z\times I_z$ and define the following map $\bHmt:\Gman' \to \aSet$ by $\bHmt(z,t) = \lift{\gamma}{z}(t)$.